Ceiling Zero: Plot

-Old pals Jake Lee (Pat O'Brien), Tex Clarke (Stuart Erwin) and Dizzy Davis (James Cagney) flew together in the Army during World War I. Almost 20 years later, Jake is the manager of the Newark, New Jersey branch of Federal Airlines, a New York-based airline company.
+Old pals Jake Lee, Tex Clarke and Dizzy Davis flew together in the Army during World War I. Almost 20 years later, Jake is the manager of the Newark, New Jersey branch of Federal Airlines, a New York-based airline company.
 Tex works as an airmail pilot and Dizzy, also still flying aircraft, is seeking employment with his friends.
 Prior to his hot-shot arrival (Dizzy does a few tricks in the air before landing), a New York associate warns Jake about Dizzy, calling him unreliable and troublesome.
 Insulted, Jake replies that Dizzy is one of the best pilots in the country, telling a few stories about his fearlessness and bravery.

 Jake hires Dizzy as an airmail pilot.
-Dizzy is immediately attracted to "Tommy" Thomas (June Travis), a 19-year-old girl also working there, who has just learned to fly solo.
+Dizzy is immediately attracted to "Tommy" Thomas, a 19-year-old girl also working there, who has just learned to fly solo.
 In order to go on a date with her, Dizzy, scheduled for a flight to Cleveland in the evening, pretends he is suddenly sick and gets Tex to replace him.
 Tex makes it to Cleveland, but on the way back to New Jersey, finds himself in a cold and heavy fog.
 Though there is zero visibility and he is having radio problems, he attempts to land in Newark.
 He crashes into one of the airport hangars and the aircraft catches on fire.
 Tex is taken to the hospital where he later dies.

-Tex's wife Lou (Isabel Jewell), who was never very fond of Dizzy, blames him for her husband's death.
+Tex's wife Lou, who was never very fond of Dizzy, blames him for her husband's death.
 She calls him selfish and irresponsible and says that he hurts everything he touches.
 Dizzy, overwhelmed with guilt, returns to the airport.
 Meanwhile, the weather has gotten even worse and Jake has canceled all other flights.
 In addition, the aviation authorities have revoked Dizzy's pilot license, for extraneous reasons.
 Jake consoles Dizzy on account of both losses and then goes home for the night, leaving him temporarily in charge.
 Another pilot, unaware of the cancellation, comes into the operations building, ready for his scheduled flight to Cleveland.

 Chagrined and burdened with his culpability, Dizzy demands the man explain how the newly acquired and, as yet, untested aircraft de-icers function, then knocks the man unconscious and irrationally takes his aircraft.
 Jake and the others are devastated when they find out.
 Dizzy radios information over to them about the de-icers.
 They work to a degree, but the system is flawed.
 He reports by radio on the problems of the system and his recommendations for modifications, knowing that he will watch progressive icing until he dies.
 He does not make it through the snow storm.